 \section{Introduction}

 Solids and structures subjected to cyclic loading exhibit a progressive reduction in load-carrying capacity due to material degradation.
-This phenomenon is particularly important in several branches of engineering, accounting for (up to) 90\% of all structural failures~\citep{stephens2000}.
+This phenomenon is important in several branches of engineering, accounting for (up to) 90\% of all structural failures~\citep{stephens2000}.
 Despite its importance, the study of cyclic failure, including cyclic plasticity and various fatigue regimes, remains an open issue in computational mechanics.
-In particular, models that consistently describe the dissipative behavior of cyclically deforming materials and the evolution of fatigue cracks are significantly limited.
-In this context, the objective of this study is to propose a model to describe cyclic failure in brittle and ductile materials using a mathematically and physically sound variational framework, and to demonstrate its capabilities in benchmark numerical~simulations.
+The objective of this study is to propose a model to describe cyclic failure in brittle and ductile materials using a mathematically and physically sound variational framework, and to demonstrate its capabilities in benchmark numerical~simulations.

 Depending on the loading conditions and material properties, different fatigue regimes can be distinguished~\cite{lemaitre1996}.
 At load amplitudes above a certain threshold, yet small enough to avoid plastic strains, high-cycle fatigue occurs, governed by a slow material degradation that leads to brittle fractures.
-Under higher load amplitudes, low-cycle fatigue occurs, driven by a combination of damage and plastic strains, where the initial cyclic response can be rather complex.
-In particular, cyclic hardening or cyclic softening effects are generally observed, as well as asymmetrical-loading effects, such as ratcheting under force control and stress relaxation under displacement control~\cite{ hassan1994a,hassan1994b,chaboche2008,paul2010}.
-These cyclically plastic responses may occur in a transient fashion, leading to stabilized hysteretic~loops.
+Under higher load amplitudes, low-cycle fatigue occurs.
+This phenomenon is driven by a combination of damage and plastic strains, where the initial cyclic response can be rather complex.
+In particular, cyclic hardening or cyclic softening effects are generally observed, as well as asymmetrical loading effects, such as ratcheting under force loading and stress relaxation under displacement loading~\cite{ hassan1994a,hassan1994b,chaboche2008,paul2010}.
+These cyclically plastic responses may occur in a transient fashion, leading to stabilized hysteresis~loops.
 The interplay between these phenomena and material degradation strongly influences material behavior in the low-cycle fatigue regime.